iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 ### Scaling
 - Convert **Numeric** Feature values from their `Natural` **range** ( e.g. 100 to 900 ) into a `Standard` or `Normal` **range**.
 - A feature set with only one feature do not need Scaling.
-- Scaling is beneficial only if the feature set consists of **Multiple** features.
+- Scaling is beneficial only if the feature set consists of **Multiple** features with different range.

 ### Data Standardization ( Z Score Normalization )
 - Standardize features around center ( `Mean` ) | Equalize the range or data **Variability**.